Why visit Malaga

 You’ll be spoilt for choice

 Malaga does ancient monuments and modern architecture.
-Malaga also does world-class art – where else do collections from the Pompidou and the Russian State Museum rub shoulders with Picasso?
-And then Malaga does sandy blue-flag beaches, great things for kids, some of the best shopping in southern Spain and amazing nature.
+Malaga also does world-class art – where else do collections from the Pompidou in Paris and Carmen Thyssen rub shoulders with Picasso?

 You’ll also be spoilt for choice on your budget – those watching their euros will be pleasantly surprised to see just how far they stretch.
 Read our tips for saving money in Malaga.